Amigas del Señor

 Book: Amigas del Señor: Methodist Monastery by Beth Blodgett and Prairie Naoma Cutting

 Rosalie Grafe of Quaker Abbey Press edited the email updates sent by Sisters Alegría and Confianza to create their first book, published in 2010.
 It tells the story of the founding and first two and a half years of the Monastery.
-Contact Judy Billings <judybht (at) gmail.com> to order a copy for $20 plus shipping.
-(It is also available through Amazon.com, but they take most of the profits.)
+Purchase through Western Friend or Amazon.com.)

 Powered by Create your own unique website with customizable templates.